I don't just manage projects. I build them.

 surprising, even to me.

-Config-driven job search via Adzuna API.
+Config-driven job search via JSearch API (OpenWeb Ninja).
+Captures full job descriptions at scrape time.
 Filters by salary, recency, job type, and title allowlist.
 Outputs to dated Excel.

 Claude API reads job description, selects best-fit bullets, rewrites summary, generates Word doc.
 93/100 match score.

-Enriches shortlisted roles with company background, recent news, and industry data via Wikipedia and NewsAPI.
+Enriches shortlisted roles with company background, recent news, and industry data via DuckDuckGo and NewsAPI.
+Claude API scores each role against the master resume (0–100 match) and displays the badge in the HTML report.

 Generates a formatted HTML report of enriched listings with company briefs and one-click resume tailor commands.